 Andra has funded healthcare for 78 patients in 12 countries.

-Zacharia is a baby from Tanzania.
-Zacharia was born with spina bifida, a type of neural tube defect in which the spine does not properly close around the spinal cord.
-Without treatment, Zacharia is at risk of lower-limb paralysis, infection of the exposed nervous tissue, development of tethered cord syndrome, and possible developmental delays.
-Our medical partner, African Mission Healthcare Foundation, is requesting $966 to cover the cost of Zacharia's spina bifida closure surgery.
-The procedure is scheduled to take place on July 22.
-This procedure will hopefully spare Zacharia from the risks associated with his condition, instead allowing him to grow and develop along a healthy trajectory.
-Zacharia’s mother says, “We are living in fear of losing our son due to his condition please help save our baby we have not been able to afford his treatment cost all this time.”
+Debora is a three-weeks-old beautiful baby girl and the firstborn child to her young parents.
+Both parents are small-scale farmers and depend fully on what they harvest for their daily living.
+Debora was born with spina bifida, a type of neural tube defect in which the spine does not properly close around the spinal cord.
+Without treatment, Debora is at risk of lower-limb paralysis, infection of the exposed nervous tissue, development of tethered cord syndrome, and possible developmental delays.
+Our medical partner, African Mission Healthcare Foundation, is requesting $1,015 to cover the cost of Debora's spina bifida closure surgery.
+The procedure is scheduled to take place on November 2nd.
+This procedure will hopefully spare Debora from the risks associated with her condition, instead allowing her to grow and develop along a healthy trajectory.
+Debora’s mother shared with us, “Please help my daughter I am scared.
+I would love to see my daughter grow up into a big girl but this condition is putting her life at risk.”